VincentTam/vincenttam.github.io/source/_posts/2015-01-04-certificate-verify-failed-during-gem-update.markdown

 what to be done.

-I followed the instructions in the third section, instead of manually downloading and inserting it back to the folder which the command `gem which rubygems` returned.
+I followed the instructions in the third section, instead of manually downloading and inserting the PEM file back to the folder which the command `gem which rubygems` returned.

 <pre class="cli"><code><span class="GitHostName">Owner@OWNER-PC</span> <span class="GitPathName">/c/github/vincenttam.github.io (source)</span>
 $ gem install --local ~/Downloads/rubygems-update-2.0.15.gem